-The program fosters a culture of collaboration that extends beyond any single department.
-Students commonly participate in institution-wide training programs in cancer biology, cell and molecular biology, biotechnology, and cardiovascular research.
+The graduate program in Cell and Developmental Biology fosters a culture of collaboration that extends beyond any single department.
+Students commonly participate in institution-wide training programs in cancer biology, cell biology and molecular biology, biotechnology, and cardiovascular research which are funded by NIH training grants.
 The collegial and highly interactive learning environment incorporates seminars, journal clubs, colloquia, and research-in-progress presentations by students, postdocs, and faculty.